justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 #### `DOMTemplate`

-`DOMTemplate` is a new global namespace object, that holds the template literal tags used to author templates, and other utilities:
+`DOMTemplate` is a new global namespace object that holds the template literal tags used to author templates and other utilities:

 ```ts
 class DOMTemplate {